threecolts/scanzy-barcodescanner-sample-xamarin/README.md

 ```

-Then, insert below code snippet into the place to scan barcode, such as button click event:
+Then, insert the below code snippet into the place where you are scanning barcodes, such as a button click event:

 ```csharp